Windsor Castle is the oldest and largest occupied castle in the world.

 Trains run very late into the evening and at suitable frequencies.

-If you have plenty of time and want to save on some money, the next best option is the Green Line Bus, which starts from the Green Line Coach Station in Victoria.
+If you have plenty of time and want to save some money, the next best option is the Green Line Bus, which starts from the Green Line Coach Station in Victoria.

 It is slower and cheaper than the train.